raspberrypilearning/build-your-own-weather-station/en/step_8.md

 ![](images/vane_test3.png)

 - Modify your code to include a list of the possible correct values and check each reading from the ADC against this list.
-Have your code print a helpful message for each reading.
+Have your code print a helpful message for each reading that indicates whether it was one of the correct values or not.

 ---hints---
 ---hint---